Introduction

 Option B: Use the table of contents to jump straight to the “Vacation Policy” section and read just that page.

 Option A is the large context window approach.
 Option B is RAG.
-RAG gives the AI only the relevant information, so it’s more likely to give you an accurate answer.
-Research has shown that AI models actually get less accurate when you give them too much text, especially when the important part is buried in the middle.
+Research has actually shown that AI models get less accurate when you give them too much text, especially when the important part is buried in the middle.
+I found this surprising but it makes sense when you think about it.

 It’s way cheaper

-AI companies charge you based on how much text you send.
-Here’s a rough comparison:
+AI companies charge based on how much text you send.
+Here’s what the difference looks like:

 | Approach | Text sent per question | Relative cost |